Former University of Colorado football player and current coach helped bring Black fraternity back on campus

 "I didn't look into it because I assumed every college had, you know, fraternities.
 So, Black fraternities and sororities," Jynes said.
 "When I got on campus, I was looking for it and they was like, they didn't have it."

 The popular Black fraternity was founded in 1911 at Howard University and was prominent on CU's campus in the 1990s.
-Omegi Psi Psy runs through the family as Jaynes' father and uncle are a part of the fraternity.
+Omega Psi Phi runs through the family as Jaynes' father and uncle are a part of the fraternity.
 His uncle made a call to his fraternity brother De'Ron Jasper, who works as the assistant athletic director and in assistant services and operations at CU.

 "He was like 'oh, I wanted to be an Omega, but he didn't know at the time that Omegas were even around," Jasper said.
 "And I had the opportunity to already kind of gauge him and I was like I can see him fitting in.
 How he could help."